 EYFS at Water Mill

-We work from the Early Years Foundation Stage Statutory Framework which sets standards for the learning, development and care of children from birth to five years old.
+The Statutory framework for the Early Years Foundation Stage sets the standards for learning, development and care for children from birth to 5 years.

 The ability to learn is underpinned by the teaching of basic skills, knowledge, concepts and values.
 We constantly provide enhancement opportunities to engage inquisitive minds and believe that childhood should be a happy, investigative and enquiring time, where there are no limits to curiosity and where there is a thirst for new experiences and knowledge.
 Our ethos in Early Years is to support children’s personal, social and emotional development so that they feel safe and secure and are ready to learn.

 By the end of the Reception year, our intent is to ensure that all children make at least good progress from their starting points are equipped with the skills and knowledge to have a smooth transition into Year 1.

 At Water Mill we follow the EYFS curriculum and ensure that the learning opportunities and experiences we provide are clearly linked to both the Prime (Personal, Social and Emotional Development, Communication and Language and Physical Development) and Specific (Literacy, Mathematics, Understanding the World and Expressive Arts) areas of learning.